jacopofar/fleximatcher-rest-interface/README.md

 for each step let's try to detect the subject, the action, the tools and additional parameters (time, temperature, etc.).

 First, run the application.
-I warmly suggest to use Docker:
+I suggest to use Docker for greatest comfort:

      docker run -p 4567:4567 jacopofar/fleximatcher-rest-interface